July 11, 2025

 Self-reflection allows you to examine your heart without judgment.
 It’s about asking yourself:

-• What lessons have my past relationships taught me?
+• What lessons have I learned from my past relationships?

 • Am I holding on to pain that keeps me stuck?